pmyla1/Genomic-Swamping-and-Introgression/README.md

 cd Dsuite
 make
 ```
 In order to execute Dsuite commands (e.g. Dtrios), you can navigate to the Build folder and run the Dsuite executable with the following command `./Build/Dsuite` which shows the available commands.
 To execute the Dtrios command you can type `./Build/Dsuite Dtrios`.

+## Twisst (Topology weighting by iterative sampling of sub-trees)

+This software can be used to quantify relationships between taxa that are not necessarily monophyletic, and can be used to explore how relationships between taxa varies across the genome by using genomic single nucleotide polymorphism (SNP) windows.

+Citation: Simon H Martin, Steven M Van Belleghem, Exploring Evolutionary Relationships Across the Genome Using Topology Weighting, Genetics, Volume 206, Issue 1, 1 May 2017, Pages 429–438, [https://doi.org/10.1534/genetics.116.194720](https://doi.org/10.1534/genetics.116.194720).